Best Android smartwatch 2024

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-Samsung Galaxy Watch 4 and 5 side-by-side (Image credit: Michael Hicks / Android Central)
+The Samsung Galaxy Watch 7 and Ultra side-by-side (Image credit: Michael Hicks / Android Central)

 First and foremost, Android users should look at the best Wear OS watches, since they have the best integration with your smartphone.
 But not all Wear OS watches are created equal.

-That's one key reason why we recommended the Galaxy Watch 6 and Pixel Watch 2 above the rest: Google will release new Wear OS updates every year between summer and fall, but only Google and its close partner Samsung are guaranteed to get the new features.
-With other watches, you can only count on the features available out of the box.
+One key reason why we recommended the Galaxy Watch 7 and Pixel Watch 3 above the rest: Google will release new Wear OS updates every year between summer and fall, but only Google and its close partner Samsung are guaranteed to get the new features.
+Google and Samsung promise three and four years of updates for new products, respectively.

 How do I choose smartwatch size?